 However, your student may face difficulties for other reasons.
-Not only does he need to complete requirements or raise his GPA or complete additional credits, he may feel out of place.
-In spite of the fact that it appears that the majority of students now take longer than four years to finish college, he may feel awkward about his fifth year status.
-Friends are moving on – he is remaining at school.
+Not only do they need to complete requirements or raise their GPA or complete additional credits, they may feel out of place.
+In spite of the fact that it appears that the majority of students now take longer than four years to finish college, your student may feel awkward about this fifth year status.
+Friends are moving on – they are remaining at school.
 You may need to help your student think about how to use this year productively.
-Although your student will need to take care of his school issues, there are some things that you, as a parent, might do to help your student make the most of this fifth year of school.
+Although your student will need to take care of their school issues, there are some things that you, as a parent, might do to help your student make the most of this fifth year of school.

-- Remind your student that he is not alone.
+- Remind your student that they are not alone.
 Many students in the United States take a fifth year to complete college.
-Whether his reasons for needing this extra year are good reasons, or reflect poor choices, he is not alone.
+Whether the reasons for needing this extra year are good reasons, or reflect poor choices, they are not alone.

 - Talk to your student about expectations for this year.
-Will she need to rethink some of her lifestyle choices?
-Will she need to pay part or all of the tuition?
-Will she continue to live on campus or on her own?
-Will this year be “business as usual” or will it be different?
+Will your student need to rethink lifestyle choices?
+Will they need to pay part or all of the tuition?
+Will they continue to live on campus or on their own?
+Will this year be ”business as usual” or will it be different?

 - Have your student work closely with the financial aid office of the school to find out whether financial aid will continue.

-- Encourage your student to work closely with her academic advisor to be very sure of exactly what she needs to do to complete her degree.
+- Encourage your student to work closely with their academic advisor to be very sure of exactly what needs to be done to complete their degree.

-Helping your student think about how to make this year feel productive and possibly different from the first four years, may help him to feel better about his experience.
-This will be easier, of course, if he knows early that the fifth year will be necessary.
+Helping your student think about how to make this year feel productive and possibly different from the first four years, may help them feel better about the experience.
+This will be easier, of course, if your student knows early that the fifth year will be necessary.
 What can your student do to set this year apart?

-- He can make an effort to share his experiences and advice with underclass students.
+- Your student can make an effort to share experiences and advice with underclass students.
 Are there opportunities to serve as a mentor, tutor, teaching assistant, or other peer advisor?
-He may have some very helpful advice to share.
+A fifth year senior may have some very helpful advice to share.